Skip to content

 • extreme flexibility and elasticity under various conditions

-• resistance to chemicals and stability in high temperatures
+• chemical resistance and stability in high temperatures

 With their high durability and weatherproof design, heat-activated tapes can bond to weather strip seals, making them a perfect addition to home repair toolkits and other sealing needs.